 -

-An amazing new job opportunity has arisen for a skilled Lead Psychologist to work in an exceptional private mental health hospital based in the Oldham, Greater Manchester area.
+An exciting new job opportunity has arisen for a dedicated Lead Psychologist to work in an exceptional psychiatric inpatient service based in the Exeter, Devon area.

 You will be working for one of UK's leading health care providers